 MorphoSys may consider providing participation in an EAP to a patient if the following principles are observed:

 - Access to the MorphoSys investigational medicinal product is for a patient(s) with an immediate life-threatening or serious condition for whom no other treatment options or clinical trials are available.
 If and when appropriate, an EAP is a solution of last resort if regulatory requirements allows.

 - MorphoSys must be conducting research with the requested investigational medicinal product as part of a clinical trial.
-Upon commercial availability of the medicine, following local health authority approval, any applicable EAPs will be terminated.
+Upon commercial availability of the medicine following regulatory approval, any applicable EAPs will be terminated.